 Each state is tasked with the responsibility of developing a statewide plan for the 700 MHz spectrum allocated to each state.
 The SDPSCC is acting as the governance body for that committee.
-Activities for this responsibility should conclude in 2015.
+We are in the final FCC review of our plan after adjacent state review, and approval is expected at any time.